saltstack-formulas/lxd-formula/README.rst

 LXD
 ===

 `LXD`_ is a container "hypervisor".
-This formulas provides several states to help manage it and its containers.
+This formula provides several states to help manage it and its containers.

 This formula will allow you to:

-- Initialize LXD with storage, authentication and network settings.
+- Initialize LXD with storage, authentication, and network settings.
 - Create some default settings for containers (profiles).
 - Pull an image from various sources.
 - Create a container with an image.
 - Start/Stop/Restart/Freeze/Unfreeze/Migrate a container.
-- And finaly undo all of the above.
+- And finally undo all of the above.

-Before we forget it, `LXD`_ and this formula allows you to **migrate unprivliged containers** from one host to another!
+Before we forget it, `LXD`_ and this formula allows you to **migrate unprivileged containers** from one host to another!

 .. _LXD: https://linuxcontainers.org/lxd/